Last reviewed on 23rd January 2022

 Getting a mortgage with a criminal record is very much possible and shouldn’t cause you too many problems.
-That being said, getting the right advice before applying for a mortgage can be crucial in gaining approval.
+That being said, getting the right advice before applying for a mortgage is crucial.
 Rushing into a mortgage with a conviction on your record can result in you being declined.

 If you have an unspent conviction, you’ll have to disclose this to mortgage advisors and lenders if you’re asked to do so.
-Getting a mortgage with a spent conviction is often easier but it can also be easy even with an unspent conviction shouldn’t stop you from trying to get a mortgage.
+Getting a mortgage with a spent conviction is often easier but an unspent conviction shouldn’t stop you from trying to get a mortgage.

 How to apply for a mortgage with a criminal record